Alapan/Github_Issues_Backend/README.md

 2) cd into the project root, and run `npm install`
 3) In the same location, run `npm start` to start a local server in ([http://localhost:8000](http://localhost:8000))

-## Prerequisites

-Calling the Github API requires the user to have a personal access token from Github.
-I saved the access token as an environment variable using the dotenv package while doing the project.
-A sample .env file has been provided in the public repository (.SAMPLE_env), showing the format of the expected data.
-When running the application, a real file called .env will have to be created in the project root having an actual personal access token from Github (instructions - https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 ## Available Scripts

 To run tests: